sukhai/forest/README.md

 Forest is a Android-Kotlin first logging library.
 It is inspired by the [Timber](https://github.com/JakeWharton/timber) library.
 Although Timber is good and easy to use, but it's missing some features that I wish it had when I was using it for some of my side projects.

-Instead of extending Timber project, I decided to write it from scatch with some features from Timber plus some of the features I wish it had.
+Instead of extending Timber project, I decided to write it from scratch with some features from Timber plus some of the features I wish it had.

 - [Overview](#overview)
 - [Getting Started](#getting-started)